Our Vision: “Illuminating Dreams of Passion, Acceptance, Creativity and Excellence.”

 Founded in 1998, the Center for Creative Arts is a unique, dedicated fine arts magnet school promoting academic and artistic excellence for students grades six through twelve.
-CCA is in its seventeenth year as a magnet school in the Hamilton County School System and serves approximately 600 students.
+CCA is a magnet school in the Hamilton County School System and serves approximately 600 students.
 The college preparatory academic emphasis of the school is enhanced by a commitment to the arts as a vehicle to reinforce learning and foster creativity.

 Accredited by the Tennessee Department of Education and the Southern Association of Colleges and Schools, CCA has also been recognized as a Kennedy Center National School of Distinction, as a Magnet Schools of America School of Distinction, and as a STAR School by the International Network of Performing and Visual Arts Schools.

 More than 65 student events are presented annually: art exhibits, literary galas, plays, vocal music concerts, musical theatre, orchestra, band, choir, piano, dance ensemble, and guitar concert performances.
 The curriculum includes rigorous academic coursework for middle and high school students, including many honors, Advanced Placement (AP), and dual enrollment courses in high school.